dfrnoch/nitro-generator/README.md

 # Run and use the software

 #### Install dependencies (optional)
-Open a terminal, go to the requierments.txt directory and type:
+Open a terminal, go to the requirements directory and type:

 ```
 $ pip3 install -r requierments.txt